 The journey into Kaioura was terrific.
 Mountains on one side and the ocean stretching out in front of us.
 The railway criss-crossing with the main road to see which could get closer to the sea, diving into tunnels before being thrust back into the fresh sea air.

 Sadly I don’t recall any significant feature of the Coastal Pacific train stop at Kaikoura ‘Whaleway’ station, possibly because my eyes were glued to the Pacific Ocean stretching out in front of me, desperately trying to spot some monster marine mammal.
 No such luck unfortunately and the whale and dolphin spotting would have to wait for another visit.

 Onward we rode, further south heading toward Christchurch.
 Yet more coastal delights including spotting the odd seal until we swung inland travelling through the lovely countryside of North Canterbury.
 As daylight savings had ended we were losing light fast as we entered the Christchurch suburbs, finally arriving into the modern, single platform Christchurch at 7.30pm.
 My long journey was complete.

 It had been an epic couple of days traversing three-quarters of New Zealand overland.
 It was a journey I could never tire of and I am still looking forward to one day undertaking this journey in reverse, travelling from Christchurch to Picton and enjoying an afternoon journey of discovery northbound.

 Book your Coastal Pacific train trip with LOCO Journeys.
-We can reserve the train, plus offer accommodation and activities.
-There are also options to break your journey in Kaikoura along the way – just let us know.
-Enquire Here
+We can reserve the train, plus offer great advice and book accommodation and activities.
+There are also options to break your journey in Blenheim and Kaikoura along the way.
+Just let us know and send your enquiry here.